How to Edit Your Own Work: A Self-Editing Checklist

 Quick Tip: Hyphenate compound adjectives.
 Two descriptive words that could have a comma or the word "and" between them (as in "big, black car") don't need a hyphen.

-5: Make Sure Not to Use ‘That’ and ‘Which’ Interchangeably
+5. Don't Use 'That’ and ‘Which’ Interchangeably

 This mistake is even easier to miss or forget about than some of our earlier points, but it’s no less important.